XHPlus/academic-kickstart/homepage/content/project/lpcv2021-fpga-track/index.md

 ---
-title: LPCV2021 Winner Solution of FPGA Track
+title: LPCV 2021 Winner Solution of FPGA Track
 summary: The implementaion of winner solution for LPCV 2021 FPGA track
 tags:
 - Deep Learning